 Understanding Your Jewelry

 Before reading this jewelry care guide, it’s essential to understand what materials your pieces are made of.
 The most common jewelry materials include gold, silver, platinum, diamonds, pearls, and gemstones.
-Each material requires a different level of care and attention, so it’s crucial to know what you’re dealing with before you start cleaning.
+Each material requires a different level of care and attention, so it’s crucial to know what you’re dealing with before cleaning.

 General Jewelry Care Tips